 How to set up a home server

 The complexity of the setup depends on what you’re going to use it for.
 Each of the server functions mentioned above may require different configurations and even different hardware.
-Whatever you decide, follow these main steps to set up your server:
+That being said, the following three steps apply to all home server builds, no matter what you’re going to use the server for.

 Step 1.
 Get the hardware

 You can repurpose an old computer you no longer use.
 It doesn’t have to be powerful, so don’t be afraid to use an older machine.
-You may need to upgrade parts like RAM, storage, or the cooling system, but it probably won’t cost too much.
+Some old devices may need minor hardware upgrades, but you can get used parts in most cases, so you definitely won’t be breaking the bank.

 Step 2.
 Choose the operating system